 11. Strathmore 597-9 500 Series Marker Pad

-We tend to save the best cardstock for Copic markers for completed artwork or commissions.
+We tend to save the most favorite cardstock for Copic markers for completed artwork or commissions.
 Still, we need the right paper to sketch ideas before they slip our minds.
 For that, let me introduce you to this Strathmore 500 Series marker pad.

 Made of 100% cotton, the 50 sheets endure the heavy application of alcohol-based and watercolor markers.
 Using Copic, I observed that the ink stayed on top for a while, buying me time to manipulate the colors.
 As a result, the gradients were seamless and well-saturated, especially when they dried.